-Trephining for Gunshot Wounds.-Every case of gunshot wound of the skull must be explored; though, of course, no trephining is necessary unless there is perforation of the skull or unless there are evidences of gunshot fracture without perforation.
+Trephining for Gunshot Wounds.-Every case of gunshot wound of the skull must be explored, though, of course, no trephining is necessary unless there is perforation or unless there are evidences of gunshot fracture without perforation.

-When it has been determined that there is perforation, raise a flap of the scalp with the bullet wound in the center, as has been already described.
+When it has been determined that there is perforation, raise a flap with the bullet wound in the center, as has been already described.
 The flap must be larger than the possible trephine opening in the skull.
 Enlarge the opening in the skull with trephine, chisel and mallet, or with rongeur forceps.
 Remove all fragments of bone and foreign matter, wipe out the dural and cerebral wounds with sterile gauze.
 Be patient and persistent in this cleansing.
 Do not explore the bullet track or attempt to remove the bullet unless, of course, it is within easy reach.
-A case operated by the author illustrates the matter.